pragmint/open-practices/practices/work-in-small-increments.md

 ### How Effective Is Your CI System?
 How effectively does your current continuous integration (CI) system handle the frequency of updates from working in small increments, and where can improvements be made?

-### How Clear Are Your Commit Messages?
-Do your commit messages accurately and clearly convey the purpose and impact of each change, facilitating easier tracking and understanding of the project's evolution?

 ### Do You Maintain Project Cohesion?
 Have you experienced any fragmentation in your project due to working in very small increments, and how do you ensure that each piece contributes to a coherent whole?